 When and how often do we get to meet?

-We will meet several different times throughout the year, with 2 in-person meetings scheduled (June, July, and the option to attend the THRIVE Youth Conference in June 2019) and 5 virtual trainings (which will be offered live or as an online recording).
-In-person meetings will be at the THRIVE Youth Conference (5 days) in Portland, OR in June and at the NPAIHB Quarterly Board Meeting (3 days) hosted by one of the member tribes.
-Virtual Trainings will typically last 60 minutes and you can attend using your mobile phone or a computer.
+We will meet several different times throughout the year, with goals of meeting in-person meetings and monthly virtual meetings.
+If an In-person meetings would happen they would be at the NPAIHB Quarterly Board Meeting (3 days) hosted by one of the member tribes.
+Virtual meetings will typically last around 45 minutes and you can attend using your mobile phone or a computer.
 Additional leadership opportunities may also be a possibility.

 Who runs the Youth Delegates?